© Crown copyright 2020

 The government’s Rough Sleeping Strategy states that: ‘Our vision is that by 2027 all parts of central and local government, in partnership with business, the public and wider society, are working together to ensure that no-one has to experience rough sleeping again’.

 From a health perspective, the ambition is to improve health and wellbeing and reduce health inequalities through action to end rough sleeping.
 More specifically, we should be collectively seeking the following outcomes:

-The recent Homelessness Reduction Act and Rough Sleeping Strategy, underpinned by the MHCLG’s Rough Sleeping Initiative, and actions taken by other government departments, PHE and NHS England mark a significant shift in government’s response to rough sleeping.
+The recent Homelessness Reduction Act and Rough Sleeping Strategy, underpinned by the MHCLG’s Rough Sleeping Initiative, and actions taken by other government departments, Public Health England (PHE) and NHS England mark a significant shift in government’s response to rough sleeping.

 The Homelessness Reduction Act marks a significant change in homelessness legislation in England.
 It places statutory duties on local housing authorities to intervene earlier with a package of advice and support to prevent homelessness.